jparise/vesta/README.md

 {'message': {'id': ..., 'text': 'Hello, World', 'created': '1635801572442'}}
 ```

+Messages can be posted as either text strings or two-dimensional arrays of
+character codes representing the exact positions of characters on the board.

+If text is specified, the lines will be centered horizontally and vertically.
+Character codes will be inferred for alphanumeric and punctuation characters,
+or they can be explicitly specified using curly braces containing the character
+code (such as `{5}` or `{65}`).

 #### `LocalClient`

 `LocalClient` provides a client interface for interacting with a Vestaboard